Karimunjawa long-tailed macaque

 The Karimunjawa long-tailed macaque (Macaca fascicularis karimondjawae) is one of the seven recognized island subspecies of crab-eating macaques (Macaca fascicularis).
-This subspecies is endemic to two islands in the Karimunjawa archipelago (i.e., Karimunjawa and Kemujan islands), located about 80km north of Java, Indonesia.
+This subspecies is endemic to two islands in the Karimunjawa archipelago (i.e., Karimunjawa and Kemujan islands), located about 80 km north of Java, Indonesia.
 The Karimunjawa long-tailed macaque subspecies is distinguished by its dark dorsal pelage.
 Due to a decline in habitat and human-macaque conflict issues this subspecies is considered Critically Endangered by the International Union for Conservation of Nature (IUCN).

 Etymology

 Macaca fascicularis karimondjawae is commonly known as the Karimunjawa long-tailed macaque, referring to the main island on which they occur.
 In Indonesia, this species is referred to as kera or monyet ekor panjang.
 M. f. karimondjawae was first described as a subspecies of Macaca irus (I. Geoffroy Saint-Hilaire, 1826), a synonym for Macaca fascicularis (Raffles, 1821).

 Characteristics and morphology

 During the last glacial maximum 18 thousand years ago, sea levels were lower than present allowing Macaca fascicularis to disperse over dry land to what are now shallow-water islands (including the Karimunjawa archipelago).
 Between 18 and 5 thousand years ago, sea levels rose to present levels and populations became isolated.
 After isolation, the long-tailed macaque populations on shallow-water fringing-islands tended to become darker in color, with the M.f. karimondjawae population having the darkest pelage of shallow-water fringing-island populations.
 Their dorsal pelage tends to be dark grayish brown with pale yellowish annulations of dorsal hair and the crown tends to have a blackish wash.